artefactual/archivematica/CONTRIBUTING.md

 Here's an outline of the contribution process:

-1. File an issue in the
-   [Archivematica Issues repo].
+1. File an issue in the [Archivematica Issues repo].
 2. Fork the Artefactual project on GitHub, and commit your changes to a branch in your fork.
-3. Open a pull request.
+3. Open a pull request using `qa/1.x` as the base branch.
+4. Sign a [Contributor's Agreement], if you haven't already.
-4. Back and forth discussion with developers on the branch.
+5. Back and forth discussion with developers on the branch.
-5. Make any changes suggested by reviewers.
+6. Make any changes suggested by reviewers.
-6. Repeat 3 and 4 as necessary.
+7. Repeat 5 and 6 as necessary.
-7. Clean up commit history, if necessary.
+8. Clean up commit history, if necessary.
-8. Sign a Contributor's Agreement, if you haven't already.
 9. Your branch will be merged!

 ### Permalinks